onlabsorg/stilo/docs/cli.md

   with the `run` command.

-## stilo render &lt;path&gt; [args]
+## stilo render &lt;docId&gt;
 Renders the document mapped to the passed path and prints the rendered content to screen.

+The docId parameter is a string composed by a document path, optionally followed by `?` and query string.

 The path can be also relative to the current working directory.
 For example, let's assume that the package root is `/path/to/my-package` and that you run `stilo render ./doc` from `/path/to/my-package/dir/`; in this case the document mapped to `/dir/doc` will be rendered.

-The `args` parameter is a space-separated list of `key=value` pairs.
-The parameters will be parsed into a javascript object that will be added to the document namespace as `argns` before rendering it.
+The query string, interpreted of a `&`-separated sequence `key=value` pairs, will be passed to the document context as a namespace named `argns`.

 ## stilo read &lt;path&gt;